SafiUllahAshfaq/interviews-learning/README.md

 - Why do you wanna leave the company?
 - What is your greatest stregth?
 - Tell me a situation in which you couldn't meet the deadline or had a failure, how did you communicated it?
+- When you faced a conflict/disagreement and how you resolved it?
+- When you disagreed with your supervisor or team mate, what did you do?
+- When you worked on something critical?
+- When you did surprisingly well and what was the reason of your good performance?
+- When you were unable to meet the goals?
+- When you faced a technical challenge and how you resolve it?

 # Materials